-As part of this strategy, Indian Computer Emergency Response Team, or CERT-In, is looking at security cooperation arrangements with its counterpart agencies in other countries that will share information in a timely manner to prevent cyber attacks and crimes.
+As part of this strategy, the Indian Computer Emergency Response Team, or CERT-In, is looking at security cooperation arrangements with its counterpart agencies in other countries to share information to prevent cyber attacks and crimes promptly.
 India has already inked such agreements with the US, Japan, South Korea, Australia, Malaysia, and Singapore.

-Also, CERT-In which is the national nodal agency responsible for cyber security and works under the ministry of electronics and information technology is in touch with global service and product providers for advance information regarding cyber threats and attacks.
+CERT-In, the national nodal agency responsible for cybersecurity and works under the ministry of electronics and information technology, is in touch with global service and product providers for advanced information regarding cyber threats and attacks.

-The development assumes importance in the backdrop of sensitive data leak of the Scorpene submarines being constructed in the country.
-Following the incident, the government fast-tracked setting up a National Cyber Coordination Centre and a Botnet and Malware Detection Centre with a spending of Rs.900 crore and Rs.100 crore, respectively, as reported by InfraCircle on 7 September.
+The development assumes importance in the backdrop of sensitive data leaks of the Scorpene submarines being constructed.
+Following the incident, the government fast-tracked setting up a National Cyber Coordination Centre and a Botnet and Malware Detection Centre with spending of Rs.900 crore and Rs.100 crore, respectively, as reported by InfraCircle on 7 September.

-The issue also assumes importance as there are 1.4 million users across central and state governments who use government email addresses—nic.in and gov.in—and other services such as the Internet, intranet, and video conferencing.
-The government departments are dependent on data centers of National Informatics Centre.
+The issue also assumes importance as there are 1.4 million users across central and state governments who use government email addresses—nic, in and gov. and other services such as the Internet, intranet, and video conferencing.
+The government departments are dependent on data centers of the National Informatics Centre.